This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

 The snapshot will then transition to the app’s home screen (below) which lets you drill deeper into your account.

-Clicking on “Invest” will bring you to a screen that summarizes both your Acorns Core and Acorns Later investment accounts, allowing you to view and manage various settings, including:
+Clicking on “Invest” will bring you to a screen that summarizes both your Acorns Core investment account, allowing you to view and manage various settings, including:

 - Your portfolio setting